 I have had the conversation with so many people – what is the ‘right’ thing to do in a situation like this?
 Many have told me that it isn’t my job to educate ignorant people.
 Really?
 Then whose job is it?
 For so long I struggled with a misconstrued image of myself due to misconceptions, negative ideals and judgments based on society’s ignorance.
 Because of how some little people are portrayed in the media, society assumes that we are all objects of ridicule.
 Clearly, those who have told me [and yes, some of these people are friends] to just ignore the laughter and harsh comments – they have no idea what it’s like.
 So in the moments I am targeted at the profit of others’ amusement – moments that make my heart ache – I sit back and act like everything is hunkey dorey?
 Ignore the person laughing, jeering and pointing in my face?
 Just do nothing?
 Accept defeat knowing well that I have the power to do something?

-NO. Until the day I die, I will stand behind my belief that denial doesn’t help the situation.
+To those who believe that it is not my purpose, to educate, I say, “NO.” Until the day I die, I will stand behind my belief that denial doesn’t help the situation.
 I will never go quietly.

 Erase boundaries.
 That is what I, and so many others are here to do.
 We are messengers of perseverance, tolerance, compassion and love.
 We deserve to be respected, we deserve to be heard and we deserve to be loved.
 Anyone’s differences should never warrant ridicule or discrimination of any kind.
 Erasing these boundaries doesn’t happen by sitting back and watching.
 You have to be the facilitator, the doer, the educator.